petalslink/docker-petals-esb-container/README.md

 # Docker image for Petals ESB

-This image allows to run a Petals node.
+This image allows to run a Petals ESB container.
-A Petals node is a member of Petals domain / topology.
+A Petals ESB container is a member of Petals domain / topology.
 It is an instance of a Petals server that may interact with other ones (depending on its configuration).

 > For the moment, this image targets a stand-alone instance.